Garden Spiders

 6 Stretch Spiders (Tetragnathidae)

-Stretch Spiders usually give the impression being stretched out.
-This impression is partly due to the very long front legs.
+Stretch Spiders usually give the impression being stretched out which is due to the very long front legs.
 Stretch Spiders are also known as Big Jawed Spiders or Long Jawed Orb Weavers.
-There are not many species in Western Europe, but it is very hard to tell which is which.
-They do construct orb webs, even though some species are hunters on the ground, that do not make a web.
-There are two very common Stretch Spiders, both can be found in gardens frequently.
+There are not many species in Western Europe, but it is very difficult to tell which is which.
+They do construct orb webs, even though some species are hunters on the ground and do not build webs.
+These are two very common Stretch Spiders and both can be found in gardens frequently.

 This could very well be the Common Stretchspider (Tetragnatha extensa).